sbrik1111/th07_multi_player/README.md

 The original game data (`th07.dat` and `thbgm.dat`) is not included.
 Supply it from your own legitimate copy of the game.

+## Current status

+Three-player netplay has been confirmed working in testing.

+**v0.1.2** fixes a serious item-drop synchronization issue related to item randomization, which could cause different items to appear between players.
+This is still an experimental release, so other desyncs may remain.

+## Known issues

+- **Player-name labels may display incorrectly at the start of a stage.**
+- **The screen breaks up while paused.** The pause menu draws over a frame the network code may not have finished, and the result can be torn or partly stale until play resumes
+- **The title screen and the ending run very slowly in three player sessions.** Both are outside the synchronized gameplay loop, and the extra peer makes them noticeably worse
+- **A session can still desync.** v0.1.2 fixes the known item-drop synchronization issue, but this does not guarantee that every possible cause has been found.
+If a session drifts apart, everyone should leave and rematch.
+  `netplay_trace.txt`, written next to the executable, records what the peers stopped agreeing about

 ## What it does

 - **Two or three player netplay** over UDP.
 The host is P1, the guests are P2